WebDevLuke/OrionCSS/README.md

 }
 ```
 These breakpoints can be used independantly using OrionCSS's [breakpoint mixin tools](#breakpoint-mixins) or as part of auto-generated breakpoint classes for the many object and utility classes included with OrionCSS, including the grid system documented next.

+By default, framework breakpoints can be found in `/node_modules/orioncss/01 - settings/_settings.breakpoints.scss`.

 ## Grid System